TECK7/my_portfolio_master/README.md

 As mentioned earlier, Bootstrap 3.3.7 framework is used to build this webpage.
 Hence, most of the container responsiveness is handled by the in-built CSS classes for various screen sizes (i.e. col-lg-x / col-md-x / col-sm-x / col-xs-x) where x is ranging from 1 to 12.
 These values are specified in different container tags to suit both desktop and mobile wireframes design layout.
 However, there are few elements that do not rely on Bootstrap responsive theme.
-The main reason is due to the addition of non bootstrap feature/effects implemented into the webpage.
+The main reason is due to the addition of non-bootstrap feature/effects implemented into the webpage.
 All the features/effects added in are to enhance user browsing and navigating experience.

 #### Navigation Bar
 The navigation section is fixed at the top of the page using class navbar-fixed-top.
 This also means that the navigation bar will always appear at the top of the screen wherever the user scrolls downward.
 In order to save some screen estate, I had included a headroom.js plugin combined with some jquery script to hide the navigation bar as the user scroll downward to other contents.
 The navigation bar will be shown as the user scroll upward.
 This headroom.js plugin is hosted by WickyNilliams on Github.
-The jquery script can be referred inside the HTML body tag under “(!-- For Hiding and Showing Navbar onScroll --)”.
+The jquery script can be referred inside the HTML body tag under ' “(!-- For Hiding and Showing Navbar onScroll --)” '.

 The burger toggle button will also slide in a menu bar from the left when is clicked.
 This menu slide in feature is a non standard Bootstrap feature and is implemented using Bootstrap-Offcanvas plugin contributed by Phil Hughes on Github.
 The reason for this implementation is to adopt current mobile menu design trend.